djosephsen/slacker/docs/plugins.md

 ## For example, bacon.

-Lets walk through the creation and addition of a simple plugin.
+Lets walk through the creation and addition of a simple message handler plugin.
 Say you wanted your chatbot to respond "MMMMMMMM omgbacon" whenever it overheard the word "bacon" in conversation.
-The first step is to cd to the handlers directory, and create a file called bacon.go with a struct that lookes like this:
+The first step is to cd to the handlers directory, and create a file called bacon.go and define a struct that lookes like this:

 ```
 import sl "github.com/djosephsen/slacker/slackerlib"